QuantEcon/lecture-source-py/source/rst/amss3.rst

-The  black vertical line denotes the sample mean for the last 100,000 observations included in the histogram; the  green vertical line denotes the value of :math:`\frac{ {\mathcal B}^*}{E u_c}`, associated with the sample (presumably) from the ergodic  where :math:`{\mathcal B}^*` is the regression coefficient described below;  the red vertical line denotes an approximation by :cite:`BEGS1` to the mean of the ergodic distribution that can be precomputed before sampling from the ergodic distribution, as described below
+The  black vertical line denotes the sample mean for the last 100,000 observations included in the histogram; the  green vertical line denotes the value of :math:`\frac{ {\mathcal B}^*}{E u_c}`, associated with the sample (presumably) from the ergodic  where :math:`{\mathcal B}^*` is the regression coefficient described below;  the red vertical line denotes an approximation by :cite:`BEGS1` to the mean of the ergodic distribution that can be precomputed before sampling from the ergodic distribution, as described below.

 Before moving on to discuss the histogram and the vertical lines approximating the ergodic  mean of government debt in more detail, the following graphs show